kvageesan/SQSDemo/README.md

 Message processor can be invoked through the REST endpoint{GET request}: /profile/readData.
   On a successful completion, method returns 200 ok and on error it throws Expectation failed response.
 ```

+What improvements i had planed to add to existing code :

+- Add authentication to the REST API request
+- Add retry when accessing queue fails
+- Add poll messages when consuming it
+- Added more unit tests to be specific:
+  - Add authentication based tests
+  - Setting up AWS exception and asserting methods to see if they throw exception
+  - Mock dependancy on consumer methods and increase code coverage